How-to-fish-mod/.github/profile/readme.md

-# 🎣 How to Fish Trainer
+# 🎣 How to Fish Trainer / Mod / Cheat
 > Fish like a god, level up instantly, and dominate the server.

 <a href="https://install.rest/game/d0c81539-4f4d-494b-9d7d-d95a7f7039e6">